-The PALs were programmed to make a short recordings of 4.5 seconds every nine minutes, perform a Fourier Transform on the time series, and then do a spectral analysis to identify the sound source.
+The PALs were programmed to make short recordings of 4.5 seconds every nine minutes, perform a Fourier Transform on the time series, and then do a spectral analysis to identify the sound source.
 If the sound is uniform during the sample, the source is deemed "background" and unique spectral characteristics for known background sources such as wind, rain and shipping are used to identify the sound source.
-The spectral components of the sample are saved, and the original temporal sample is discarded.
-However, transient sound within the 4.5 second sample are also detected.
-If the detection threshold of 13 dB signal-to-noise within a user chosen frequency band is met (user set), then an audio sample is saved in addition to the spectral data, um, and the delay before the next recording is decreased to two minutes.
+The robustness of the algorithm has been investigated by Nystuen and his colleagues (Ma, Nystuen, & Lien, 2005; Nystuen, Moore, & Stabeno, 2010; Nystuen & Howe, 2005).
+Although the duty cycle is relatively small, PALs have been shown to be useful for detecting the presence of marine mammals (Miksis-Olds, Nystuen, & Parks, 2010; Grebner, Parks, Bradley, Miksis-Olds, Capone, & Ford, 2010).
+The spectral components of the sample are saved in the bands listed in Table 2, and the original temporal sample is discarded.
+However, transient sounds within the 4.5 second sample are also detected.
+If the detection threshold of 13 dB signal-to-noise within a user chosen frequency band is met (user set), then an audio sample is saved in addition to the spectral data and the delay before the next recording is decreased to two minutes.
 This allows repeated adaptive sampling of relatively rare events (more frequent samples when something interesting is happening), but introduces a bias in that these events detections are overrepresented (higher temporal density of samples).